BU-Spark/ds-bad-landlords-data-pipeline/README.md

 - [Deployment](Deployment.md): Goes over how this project is deployed and how to change configurations.
 - [ApiServer](src/api-server/ApiServer.md) : Goes over the available API routes and what they return.
 - [Todos](Todos.md) : Goes over major todos of the project.

+# Contact person

+Reach out to mannysa@bu.edu for clarification, if needed.